Check out these great films that AHT has featured at past events.

 - Addicted to Plastic (2008) The film details plastic’s path over the last 100 years and provides a wealth of expert interviews on practical and cutting edge solutions to recycling, toxicity and biodegradability.

-- Food Inc (2008) Filmmaker Robert Kenner lifts the veil on our nations food industry, and exposes the highly mechanized underbelly that has hidden from the American consumer with the consent of our government’s regulatory agencies.
+- Food Inc (2008) Filmmaker Robert Kenner lifts the veil on our nation’s food industry, and exposes the highly mechanized underbelly that has hidden from the American consumer with the consent of our government’s regulatory agencies.

 - Homo Toxicus (2007) The documentary explored the link between toxic substances in our blood and some rising health problems such as cancer, allergies, hyperactivity, and infertility.
-The findings are disturbing and challenge our way of life.

 - Toxic Chemicals Lobby: Exclusive Leaked Footage (2010) Cartoon characters as toxic products organizing a fake safe chemicals campaign.